 The PED’s Language and Culture Division (LCD) works to ensure the implementation of the state Bilingual Multicultural Education Act (Chapter 22, Article 23 NMSA 1978) and related New Mexico Administrative Code (6.32.2 NMAC), the Hispanic Education Act (Chapter 22, Article 23B NMSA 1978), meeting Federal obligations to English Learner students and Immigrant children and youth, of the Every Student Succeeds Act (ESSA, 2015), supporting with effective World Language instruction, adoption of the State Seal of Bilingualism-Biliteracy on New Mexico Diploma of Excellence, and Culturally and Linguistically Responsive Instruction.

-The Language and Culture Bureau serves with effective leadership, timely customer service, and relevant technical assistance to support districts and schools across the state of New Mexico implementing Bilingual Multicultural Education and Title III Programs addressing the academic learning and language needs of emergent bilinguals, English learners (ELs) and immigrant students.
+The Language and Culture Division provides accountability with support to districts and charter schools across the state of New Mexico through effective leadership, timely customer service, and relevant technical assistance to address the academic learning and language needs of students.

-New Mexico’s children have access to effective bilingual multicultural education programs providing culturally and linguistically responsive, rigorous instructional programming that supports all students-including English learners (ELs) and immigrant students-to become bilingual and biliterate, meet and exceed all content area standards, demonstrate academic excellence, and experience school success such that students are prepared beyond the classroom to lead productive, purposeful lives in service to the larger community.
+New Mexico’s children have access to effective English Learner Programs, Bilingual Multicultural Education Programs, World Language Instruction, Culturally and Linguistically Responsive, rigorous instructional programming that supports all students-including immigrant students-to become bilingual and biliterate, meet and exceed all content area standards, demonstrate academic excellence, and experience school success such that students are prepared beyond the classroom to lead productive, purposeful lives in service to the larger community.

-The Language and Culture Bureau’s core values are anchored in our strength of working together as a team.
-We are committed to moving forward with purpose and efficiency to make a real difference for our stakeholders.
+The Language and Culture Division’s core values are anchored in striving for excellence and our strength of working together to support growth in districts and charter schools.
+We are committed to moving forward with efficiency, integrity and love to make a real difference for our stakeholders.